j4mbob/sftp-to-http-proxy/README.md

 SFTP to HTTP(s) go Proxy

-can be used to faciliate ZTP for switches that dont support TFTP and only support SFTP
+can be used to faciliate ZTP for switches that support SFTP as a transport mechanism but not http(s)

 sets up a real sftp server with custom handlers for operations which allows us to back off requests to a web server